-For the business, Neveplast, the final installation of the year of the slope in Chechnya closes a season worth framing regarding professional progress.
+For Neveplast, the final installation of the year of the slope in Chechnya closes a season worth framing regarding professional progress.
 The other project, inaugurated in October of 2019, which for the unique peculiarity of the slope drew the attention of the media around the world, is the ski slope that Neveplast constructed in central Copenhagen on the roof of a waste-to-energy plant.
 For those who have not heard of the project, all one should do is google Copenhill (the name of the slope) and pages and pages of the media surrounding the project will appear.

 Monte Pora, Piani di Bobbio and Borno choose Neveplast Tubby for Summer 2021